HMPNK/HANNO/README.md

 EGGNOG="/path_to/HANNO/EGGNOGG-DBs";
 THREADS=24;

-## In some cases the script "run_BUSCO.py" is not provided after mamba activate HANNO in this case find it manually by:
+## In some cases the script "run_BUSCO.py" is not provided after "mamba activate HANNO" in this case find it manually by:
 find $HOME/ | grep -w HANNO | grep run_BUSCO.py
-#then copy it in the /path_to/MAMBA/envs/HANNO/bin/ directory and change permissions to execiutable for example:
+## then copy it in the /path_to/MAMBA/envs/HANNO/bin/ directory and change permissions to execiutable for example:
-cp $HOME/miniconda2/envs/MAMBA/envs/HANNO/lib/python3.7/site-packages/busco/run_BUSCO.py $home/miniconda2/envs/MAMBA/envs/HANNO/bin/run_BUSCO.py
+cp $HOME/miniconda2/envs/MAMBA/envs/HANNO/lib/python3.7/site-packages/busco/run_BUSCO.py $HOME/miniconda2/envs/MAMBA/envs/HANNO/bin/run_BUSCO.py
-chmod 750 $home/miniconda2/envs/MAMBA/envs/HANNO/bin/run_BUSCO.py
+chmod 750 $HOME/miniconda2/envs/MAMBA/envs/HANNO/bin/run_BUSCO.py

 ## ready to run ##